debraysimon/tpxle-doc/docs/C-Procedure-Topics/ProvisionTrackerTPE_T/README.md

 # Provisioning your trackers on ThingPark Enterprise
-This task consists of configuring your trackers on ThingPark Enterprise to forward all packets to and from the application server provided by Actility on its platform.
+This task consists of configuring your trackers on ThingPark Enterprise to forward all packets to and from the ThingPark Location application server provided by Actility on its platform.
 ## Creating an application
 You need to create a ThingPark Location application and associate it with your Abeeway devices.